obah2008/Mini-Projects/Phishing simulation.md

 Step 2: Crafting the Phishing Email
 Creating the Email Template: This is the actual email that will be sent to the target.
 On the Email Templates menu, create a new template.
 Choose a template name, envelope sender, and subject.
 Obtain a legitimate email template and paste it into the Email Content section.

+Creating the Sending Profile: This is the email account that the phishing emails will be sent from.
+On the Sending Profiles menu, create a new profile.
+Choose a profile name, enter the SMTP server, username, and password.
+Set the From Address and test the connection to ensure it works.

+Creating the Landing Page: This is the webpage where victims will be redirected.
+On the Landing Pages menu, create a new page.
+Choose a page name and import a legitimate login page.
+Enable Capture Submitted Data to store credentials.